Cost of Living in Ontario

 Ans: Ottawa is the place where you will find most of the Indians living in Ontario.

-Q.2.
+Q 5.
 Where do most students go to study in Canada?

 Ans: More than half of the students prefer going to Ontario as it has various renowned universities and colleges.

-Q.3.
+Q 6.
 Is health insurance compulsory for international students to study in Canada?

 Ans: Yes, health insurance is an important document that you will have to carry while applying for Universities.

 This was all about the Cost of living in Ontario.
-Hope this blog helped you will the information regarding the cost of living in Ontario.
+Hope this blog helped you with the information regarding the cost of living in Ontario.
 For more articles and updates related to study abroad, follow Leverage Edu

 Leave a Reply